PatricioNapoli/gema/README.md

 Login to pgadmin and run the SQL in `databases.sql`

-SSH to sentry and run `./entrypoint.sh upgrade`
+SSH to sentry and run `sentry upgrade` and `sentry config generate-secret-key`

 Login to cloud and run migration from admin.